 A acting achievement without like

 We cannot begin to comment on the great line up of actors who stand alone as great individually and together.
-We would like to give attention to day to the lead male role, and in this favourite film of ours King George VI is played by Colin Firth from Bournemouth.
+We would like to give attention to day to the lead male role, and in this favourite film of ours King George VI is played by Colin Firth from Bristol.

 If you are a film watcher you will no doubt be astonished by the convincing and enthralling performance.
 In other words, the character comes to life, and without as much as a flicker of criticism can be held as you simply forget time when told a story in this magical way, by inspiring individuals who completely capture the essence of the role they are playing, and of course also capture our full and undivided attention.

 Born in an academic British family, son to a religion lecturer and a history lecturer who in turn were born from missionaries.
 The siblings of this fantastic actor are also in the same industry, and both Katie and Jonathan are similarly pursuing careers in the same field, and successfully so.